-GDPR regulates the whole EU citizens’ personal data protection and is far more detailed and demands far more compliance than DPA 2018, that is, the UK implementation of GDPR.
-The following eight areas are the main differentiators between EU GDPR and Data Protection Act (DPA) 2018.
+GDPR regulates the whole EU citizens’ personal information protection and is far more detailed and demands far more compliance than DPA 2018, that is, the UK implementation of GDPR.
+The following eight areas are the main differentiators between EU GDPR and DPA 2018.

 An extended definition of personal data that includes identifiers such as IP address, Internet cookies and DNA.

 GDPR grants the rights to an individual to request the removal of personal data

 GDPR supports individual to consent to refuse automated decision profiling